 What are the best Crusader Castles You Can Still Visit Today?

-When it comes to travel inspiration, there’s little doubt that Crusader fortresses provide endless possibilities - with famous locations such as Bodrum Castle, the Grandmasters Palace in Rhodes and Acre in Israel being among the most popular to visit.
+Built along important trade routes, constructed high atop stunning landscapes and demonstrating extraordinary feats of military engineering, Crusader fortresses are among the world's most dramatic sites.
+Whether it is the behemoth that is Krak des Chevaliers or Caesarea's ocean lapped fortress, the Grandmasters Palace in Rhodes or the imposing sites of Acre, the Crusaders' clearly built their castles to last.
 If you’re planning a trip to explore Crusader castles but are short on time, then these famous places are probably your best bet.
 But if you do have a more flexible itinerary then at the very least Kerak Castle, Bodrum and Belvoir Fortress should all be on your list.
 With so many fascinating places to explore, it’s not necessarily easy to select the very best castles from the Crusades, but we’ve painstakingly contemplated, deliberated and meditated over this list and come up with our top recommendations as well as a few others worth exploring if you have more time.

 4. Kerak Castle